Salò holidays

 Beaches

-This is one of Salò’s trendiest lakeside spots.
-Kick back on lounger and sip on sangria while the house DJ provides a chilled out soundtrack.
-The fun doesn’t stop when the sun sets either, with live music most evenings.
+This is one of Salo's trendiest lakeside spots.
+Kick back on a lounger and sip on sangria while the house DJ provides a chilled out soundtrack.
+There's live music most evenings too.

-Quieter than some of the other beaches, this spot will fit the bill if you prefer peaceful surroundings.
-Bring a picnic and sit down by the water’s edge to soak up views of Monte Baldo peak over on the opposite shore.
+This spot is quieter than some of Salo's other beaches.
+Bring a picnic and sit by the water's edge to soak up views of Monte Baldo on the opposite shore.

 Shopping